Shorewood CARES Small Business Relief Program

-Applicants may seek reimbursement of 1) payroll expenses to retain current employees and 2) rent/mortgage payments for the physical place of business, provided they were incurred as of November 11, 2020.
-The purpose of this funding is to support continued operations of Shorewood businesses with monthly reimbursements for these recurring expenses.
+Applicants may seek reimbursement of rent/mortgage payments for the physical place of business, provided they were incurred on or after February 9, 2021.
+The purpose of this funding is to support continued operations of Shorewood businesses with monthly reimbursements for these recurring rent/mortgage expenses.

 Every application will be evaluated based on the eligibility criteria and eligibility of expenses.
 The Village Administrator will approve applications upon review and recommendations by the Village Attorney, Finance Director and Economic Development Director.
 Once applications are approved, the applicants will be contacted to enter into a Grant Agreement with the Village.

 It is the Village’s intention to fund all eligible applicants at some level.
-In the event that the $350,000 allocated to the Program is not sufficient to award $10,000 for each eligible applicant, the following preference criteria scoring will be tallied for each applicable application to determine grant awards (less than $10,000):
+In the event that the $200,000 allocated to Round 2 of the Program is not sufficient to award $10,000 for each eligible applicant, the following preference criteria scoring will be tallied for each applicable application to determine grant awards (less than $10,000):

 No Other COVID-19 Assistance

-Businesses that have not received county, state or federal COVID-19 financial assistance (e.g. Will County Small Business Grant, IL BIG, SBA loans, PPP)
+Businesses that have not received county, state or federal COVID-19 financial assistance (e.g. Will County Small Business Grant, IL BIG, SBA loans)